spessasus/spessasynth_core/docs/extra/4-0-migration-guide.md

 The `preservePlaybackState` has been removed and is always on.
 Loading a new song list no longer automatically starts the playback.

+### loop

+Removed, `loopCount` of zero disables the loop.

 ### previousSong, nextSong

 Removed, replaced with setting the `songIndex` property.

+### onEvent...

+All `onSomething` have been replaced with `onEventCall` to bring the API in-line with `SpessaSynthProcessor`.

+Note that this method also only takes a single object to help with TypeScript type narrowing.

-### SpessaSynthLogging
+## SpessaSynthLogging

-The parameter `table` has been removed as the console.table command is not used.
+The parameter `table` has been removed as the `console.table` command is not used.